Thinking of buying a coffee machine this Christmas? Get the lowdown on the latest models to consider.

 Bounding past the £1,000 mark, this DeLonghi coffee machine doesn’t come cheap.
 Is it a must-have for coffee lovers?
 See our DeLonghi Dinamica Plus review.

-Bean-to-cup coffee machine reviews – compare more than 35 popular options to find the best for your budget
+Bean-to-cup coffee machine reviews – compare more than 35 popular models to find the best one for you

 Buying a coffee machine – features to look out for